DanielNogueraDevelopment/SequenceM/README.md

-# SequenceMath
+# SequenceM
-A easy and fast way of dealing with mathematical sequences Visit danielnoguera.com/SequenceM/docs for documentation
+A easy and fast way of dealing with mathematical sequences Visit <a href="https://danielnoguera.com/SequenceM/docs">danielnoguera.com/SequenceM/docs for documentation</a>